Dutch farmers block entrances to supermarket warehouses

-THE HAGUE, Netherlands (AP) — Dutch farmers angry at government plans to slash emissions used tractors and trucks Monday to blockade supermarket distribution centers, the latest actions in a summer of discontent in the country's lucrative agricultural sector.
+ZAANDAM, Netherlands (AP) — Dutch farmers angry at government plans to slash emissions used tractors and trucks Monday to block roads and supermarket distribution centers, sparking fears of store food shortages in the latest actions through a summer of discontent in the country's lucrative agricultural sector.

 The unrest among Dutch farmers was triggered by a government proposal to slash emissions of pollutants like nitrogen oxide and ammonia by 50% by 2030.
 Provincial governments have been given a year to formulate plans to achieve the goal.

+“Their concerns are understood and have our absolute attention.
+Good to be and stay in conversation with each other,” tweeted one of the officials, Arthur van Dijk.

+Dozens more parked their tractors on a bridge over a canal, forcing freight barges to moor up on either side because the bridge could not open to let them pass.

-That is expected to lead to reducing livestock and buying up some farms whose livestock produce large amounts of ammonia.
-Farmers argue they are being unfairly targeted and shown little concern for their futures.
+The reforms are expected to include reducing livestock and buying up some farms whose animals produce large amounts of ammonia.
+Farmers argue they are being unfairly targeted and are being given no perspective for their future.

+Police looked on but did not immediately take action Monday as some 25 tractors parked outside a distribution center for supermarket chain Albert Heijn in the town of Zaandam, just north of Amsterdam.
+Placards and banners affixed to the tractors read messages including, “Our farmers, our future.”

+A tractor at another protest, in the northern town of Drachten, urged people to “think for a moment about what you want to eat without farmers.”

 The umbrella organization for supermarkets called on police to take action and warned of possible shortages on supermarket shelves.